HoloClean/RecordFusion/README.md

 You can connect to the `holo` database from the PostgreSQL `psql` console by running `psql -U holocleanuser -W holo`.

-HoloClean currently populates the database `holo` with auxiliary and meta tables.
+Record Fusion currently populates the database `holo` with auxiliary and meta tables.
 To clear the database simply connect as a `root` user or as `holocleanuser` and run
 ```sql
 DROP DATABASE holo;